 Aegis of Valor Heaven's Fury Crusader Skills and Runes

 In its essence, the build deals damage in a very straightforward manner — face the monsters you want to demolish and 'shotgun' their faces off with Heaven's Fury Fires of Heaven.
-The Aegis of Valor set itself will nudge you towards constantly interweave Fist of the Heavens casts in your Heaven's Fury spam, as you will need to maintain the damage amplifying triple stacks from the 2-piece bonus, and also the stacking damage reduction and Wrath restoration from the 4-piece bonus.
+The Aegis of Valor set itself will nudge you towards constantly interweaving Fist of the Heavens casts in your Heaven's Fury spam, as you will need to maintain the damage amplifying triple stacks from the 2-piece bonus, and also the stacking damage reduction and Wrath restoration from the 4-piece bonus.
 This results in a Fissure cast roughly every few Fires of Heavens in order to maintain all the buffs.
 In order to maintain the Bracer of Fury damage bonus, you will also need to apply some hard crowd control on enemies, usually done via Judgment or Shield Glare; this will also be helpful to keep the more dangerous mobs at least temporarily disabled.
-The remainder of your skills you will simply apply as soon as they come off cooldown, as their bonuses are universally helpful: the survivability and damage bonuses of Akarat's Champion, Iron Skin and Laws of Valor.
+While it is useful for mobility, Steed Charge also contributes to your damage due to the Norvald's Fervor set, so you need to make a point to use it just prior the Holy rotation of your Convention of Elements to augment your burst.
+The remainder of your skills you will simply apply as soon as they come off cooldown, as their bonuses are universally helpful: the survivability and damage bonuses of Akarat's Champion and Laws of Valor.

 Skills and Runes

 The main damage dealer in the build is Heaven's Fury — a signature Crusader skill that sends a furious beam of holy fire that purges your enemies.
 You will gain the namesake Holy Shotgun effect from the rune Fires of Heaven.
 The entire build revolves around the amplification of its damage, including the set bonuses, skill selection and supporting gear.